node-js-libs/node.io/README.md

 node.io is a data scraping and processing framework for [node.js](http://nodejs.org/).

-A node.io job typically consists of 1) taking some input, 2) using or transforming it, and 3) outputting something.

 node.io can simplify the process of:

 - Filtering / sanitizing a list
 - MapReduce
-- Loading a list of URLs and scraping some data from each
+- Scraping data from the web using with familiar CSS selectors / traversal methods
+- Scraping web data through a proxy
 - Parsing log files
 - Transforming data from one format to another, e.g. from CSV to a database
-- Recursively load all files in a directory and execute a command on each
+- Recursively load all files in a directory and its subdirs and execute a command on each
-- etc. etc.
+- ETC

 ## Why node.io?

 - Create modular and extensible jobs for scraping and processing data
-- Written in Node.js and Javascript - jobs are concise, asynchronous and FAST
+- Jobs are written in Javascript or Coffeescript and run in Node.js - jobs are concise, asynchronous and FAST
 - Speed up execution by distributing work among child processes and other servers (soon)
 - Easily handle a variety of input / output situations
     * Reading / writing lines to and from files
-    * Reading all files in a directory (and optionally recursing)
+    * Traversing files in a directory
     * Reading / writing rows to and from a database
-    * STDIN / STDOUT
+    * STDIN / STDOUT / Custom streams
     * Piping between other node.io jobs
     * Any combination of the above, or your own IO
 - Includes a robust framework for scraping and selecting web data
-- Support for a variety of proxies when making requests
+- Support for a variety of proxies when scraping web data
 - Includes a data validation and sanitization framework
 - Provides support for retries, timeouts, dynamically adding input, etc.